nikitapitliya006/COVID19-ReturnToWork/Integrate-MicrosoftTeams.md

 # Step 2: Integrate Healthcare Bot with Microsoft Teams

-For a COVID-19 Return to Work solution, follow these steps to
+For a COVID-19 Return to Work solution, follow these steps to integrate healthcare bot with Microsoft Teams:
 ### Test bot as an admin
 Conduct a quick test to ensure your bot is available and responding in Teams:
 * Click on the **Test** option from within the Channel setting page in **Health Bot Admin portal > Integration > Channels**